void0xfffffff/mfsearch/README.md

 currently no source code is available not because the code is secret only because it's simple. you can reverse engineer it anyways, is not obfuscated is not even packed.

+there are some secret hotkeys:
+- enter: searc
-there are some secret hotkeys: enter - searc escape - while searching cancels the search otherwise exits the program ctrl+s - saves selected entries to file, or if not selected, all of them ctrl+c - copy selected enteries, or if not selected, all of them ctrl+r for resetting the searched enteries
+- escape: while searching cancels the search otherwise exits the program
+- ctrl+s: saves selected entries to file, or if not selected, all of them
+- ctrl+c: copy selected enteries, or if not selected, all of them
+- ctrl+r: for resetting the searched enteries